Repel Flea, Tick and Worm Repellent

 Important Information

-Prior to introducing this product we recommend a Faecal Egg Count (FEC) in order to know whether worms are present.
-We advise all dogs to have regular faecal egg counts (at least once a year) and to use Repel daily to avoid the need for chemical worming treatments.
+Before introducing this supplement, we recommend carrying out a Faecal Egg Count (FEC) to determine if worms are present.
+We recommend that all dogs undergo regular FEC testing at least once a year and use Repel daily as part of their ongoing wellness regimen to help minimise the need for chemical worming treatments.

-For best results, feed daily throughout spring, summer and autumn.
-Begin feeding 6 weeks before peak flea and tick season in order to build natural defences early.
-Allow a break during winter months November – February.
+For optimal results, feed daily throughout spring, summer, and autumn.
+Start feeding at least 6 weeks before peak flea and tick season to allow your dog’s natural defences to build.
+A winter break is advised from November to February.

 • For dog consumption only